 Introduces the second semester nursing student to the role of the nurse as a provider of care for clients with mental health disorders with emphasis on therapeutic communication techniques.
 Course presents the mental-health/mental-illness continuum as a framework for differentiating between healthy and unhealthy mental health behaviors.
 Discusses how to utilizes critical thinking skills, in a systematic, problem solving process, to provide safe and effective care to clients in the psychiatric mental health setting.
-Two hours of lecture and six hours of lab/clinical per week.
+This course includes supervised clinical agency/laboratory practicums.
+Course comprised of two hours of lecture and six hours of lab/clinical per week.

 Credit for Prior College-Level Learning

 Psychiatric Simulation demonstration, given in department by department faculty.
 Faculty will assess demonstration based on evaluation rubric.
-Evaluation rubric and student checklist located in Division Office.
+Evaluation rubric and student checklist located in The School of Health and Human Services office.
 Student must pass the graded rubric with an 80% or higher with the maximum number of attempts: two.
 Students must also take an exam.